Chathamattom: Etymology

 Chathamangalam, a village in the Kozhikode district also shares the word Chatha and is also linked to many deaths.

 In English, both spellings, Chathamattom and Chathamattam, are used interchangeably.

 History

-Chathamattom is a place of historical importance.
+Oral history indicates Chathamattom may have contributed to weapon production during the Chera or Chola periods, supported by its proximity to the Muvattupuzha River for transport.
 The ordnance factory of the ancient kingdom (Thrikkariyoor-the oldest capital of Chera Dynasty) was situated here.
 At that time, Chathamattam was known as Shasthavumattam.
-Black melted stones or dross (കീടൻ കല്ലുകൾ) broken into pieces when thrown in the fire are commonly found in some dry lands here, which is evident is evidence for an ordnance factory.
+Black melted stones or dross (കീടൻ കല്ലുകൾ) broken into pieces when thrown in the fire are commonly found in some dry lands here, which is evidence for an ordnance factory.

+Remnants of slag-like material found in the surrounding area suggest early iron processing.

+On May 24, 1813, a rare white elephant fell into a pit dug for catching elephants by a local named Mullankatt Neelakandan in the surrounding hills.
+The discovery coincided with the birth year of Maharaja Swathi Thirunal Rama Varma and was considered an auspicious omen by the Travancore royal family.
+Rani Gowri Lakshmi Bayi reportedly wrote to British Resident Colonel Thomas Munro about the finding (a copy of which is preserved locally and in state archives).
+To mark the bicentenary of this event in 2013, a white elephant sculpture was installed at the Government Higher Secondary School in Chathamattom.

 Geography

-An attractive environmental sightseeing place in Chathamattom is "Pothencheeni Kunnu" (a hill above 300 meters high).
-The distant view of the metro city Kochi from here gives an amazing vibe and makes it a good place for trekking.
+An environmental sightseeing place in Chathamattom is "Pothencheeni Kunnu" (a hill above 300 meters high).
+The distant view of the metro city Kochi can be seen from the hill.
 There is also a Reserve Forest on the Mullaringadu-Chathamattom Road.

 Economy

 Agriculture is the main occupation of people.
 Rubber, ginger, turmeric, coconut, cocoa, paddy, black pepper (Idukki Gold or black gold), plantain, pineapple and tapioca are commonly cultivated.
 The main production and staple food is rice.
 In 2014, the Periyar Valley Irrigation Project was launched by the state Water Resource Department to solve the water scarcity caused by paddy cropping in Chathamattam and Ottakkandam areas in the Paingottoor panchayat during water crisis.